 - 1. Please refer to LA3 booklet and JRCALC Guidelines for specific guidance on how and when to complete the form. - 2.
 The white copy is retained by the LAS and filed with the corresponding PRF. - 3.
 The carbon copy of the form must be handed to the police in cases on unexpected death.
 In cases of expected death, the carbon copy of the LA3 must be handed to relatives or other responsible person on scene. - 4.
-Retention and Disposal: It is the responsibility of the Deputy Head of Management Information to ensure that: - LA3s are scanned as images with the appropriate PRF, onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required
+Retention and Disposal: It is the responsibility of the Data Quality Manager and Senior Business Intelligence Developer to ensure that: - LA3s are scanned as images with the appropriate PRF, onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required